schaefsteven/ss-web-services/README.md

 View this site at [ssweb.services](https://ssweb.services)

+This site was created to help showcase the work of SS Web Services and reach new clients.
+It's designed to be performant and easy to maintain.
+I created the design for the site from scratch and I'm quite happy with how it turned out!

 ## Features

 I'm very happy with the responsive design I was able to create with Bootstrap.
 It also makes it very easy to quickly change the colorscheme across the entire site with a single variable.